 There are many services and resources provided by the Office of Career Services to assist you with the career decision-making process.
 Whatever your class year, our office has something for you.
-If you would like to meet with a career counselor please contact us at 909.621.8519 to schedule an appointment or visit us during our walk-in hours.
+If you would like to meet with a career counselor please make an appointment through ClaremontConnect or visit us during our walk-in hours.
 We look forward to talking with you.

 Four-Year Career Action Plan